-- An auditor has a financial interest in or association with the company, and is therefore not independent; - Fees for non-audit services are excessive; or - There is reason to believe that the independent auditor has rendered an opinion which is neither accurate nor indicative of the company's financial position. - B. Board of Directors - (i) Voting on Director Nominees in Uncontested Elections
+- An auditor has a financial interest in or association with the company, and is therefore not independent; - Fees for non-audit services are excessive; - There is reason to believe that the independent auditor has rendered an opinion which is neither accurate nor indicative of the company's financial position; or - Poor accounting practices are identified that rise to a serious level of concern, such as fraud or misapplication of GAAP.

+B. Board of Directors

+(i) Voting on Director Nominees in Uncontested Elections